zang-langyan/EastWind_Math/README.md

 This submodule provides some utility functions for graphics computing using EastWind Math template class.

 ## Build
-You would need a cmake version >= 3.20 to build this library
+You would need a cmake version >= 3.20 and a c++ compiler and especially gfortran compiler to build this library
 ```shell
 cmake -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 cmake --build build